rohhh3/yt-playlist-mp3/README.md

 # rohhh3/yt-playlist-mp3
 Dead simple YouTube playlist to MP3 converter that runs locally on your machine.
-Start the server, paste the URL, click the download button once, and download all your music.
+Start the server, paste the URL, click the download button once, and download all your music in bulk.
 Works great for getting music to Navidrome.
 Don't tell uncle Google.

 ![App Screenshot](https://github.com/rohhh3/yt-playlist-mp3/blob/main/untitled1.png)
 ## Features